The Smolny Cathedral is a magnificent building far away from the great tourist flows, offering an amazing view over the city.

-The area of The Smolny Cathedral is poorly served by the metro and does not have a lot of public transportation options.
-Some say the walk is too long and it's easier to grab a cab.
-That said, to get there you can walk 20 minute from Chernyshevskaya metro station, take the the electric buses number 5, 11, 15 and 22, or take the bus line number 46 from The Summer Garden (Lebyazh'ya Kanavki).
+We think the walk is too long and it's easier to grab a cab.
+That said, to get there you can walk 20 minute from Chernyshevskaya metro station, take the the electric buses N. 5, 11, 15 and N. 22, or take the bus line N.46 from The Summer Garden (Lebyazh'ya Kanavki).

-The entrance to the Cathedral is free, but if you want to climb the bell tower, a ticket is necessary, and it costs around 50-15Rubles.
-While if you want to watch the concerts the price range is 200-270Rubles per ticket to buy on the spot.
+The entrance to the Cathedral is free, but if you want to climb the bell tower, a ticket is necessary, and it costs around 100-150Rubles.
+While if you want to watch the concerts the price range is 200-270Rubles per ticket, which you can buy on the spot.